BlankZhu/rustant-film/README.md

 cargo build --release
 ```

-It's recommended to clone this repository and go through the next section `From Source`
+It's recommended to clone this repository and go through the next tutorial section.

 ## Tutorial